IN THIS ARTICLE

 The source for the example lives here: https://github.com/pubnub/angular-js/blob/master/app/mini.html

-In this blog post, we’ll walk you through the HTML section by section.
+Stick around and we’ll walk you through the HTML section by section.

-Step 1: Get Your Includes On
+Step 1: Set Up Script Includes

 You’ll first need to sign up for a PubNub account.
 Once you sign up, you can get your unique PubNub keys in the PubNub Developer Portal.
 Once you have, clone the GitHub repository, and enter your unique PubNub keys on the PubNub initialization, for example:

 To get started, we’ll need to set up the script includes for PubNub and Angular, as well as an optional stylesheet for Bootstrap styles.